suhanijain1/Atlan_helpdesk_RAG/README.md

 **Trade-offs and Future Direction:**
 * **Trade-off**: This multi-step RAG pipeline is more complex and has higher latency than a direct LLM call.
 The quality of its answers is also fundamentally limited by the quality and comprehensiveness of the knowledge base.
 If information isn't in the docs, the bot can't answer.
 * **Future Vision**: The system could be made self-improving.
-By analyzing the text from successfully resolved tickets, we could automatically identify gaps in our documentation and even draft new knowledge base articles.
-We could also explore more advanced retrieval techniques, like breaking down complex user questions into multiple sub-queries to retrieve more precise information for each part of the problem.
+By analyzing the text from successfully resolved tickets, I could automatically identify gaps in my documentation and even draft new knowledge base articles.
+I could also explore more advanced retrieval techniques, like breaking down complex user questions into multiple sub-queries to retrieve more precise information for each part of the problem.

 ---